 Over the years, more than any other fan request, we’ve been asked to start making honey flights.
-After all, there’s no better way to really compare the richness of raw & unfiltered local honeys than side by side.
+After all, there’s no better way to really compare the richness of raw & unfiltered honeys than side by side.

-Finally, our Local Honey Gift Boxes are here, and you can gift that special someone three of our most distinctly sweet local honeys in a special gift box.
+Finally, our Local Honey Gift Boxes are here, and you can gift that special someone three of our most distinctly sweet honeys in a special gift box.

-Each box is hand-selected to feature a flight of local honeys from across the U.S.A. that allows the recipient to experience the rich, unique flavors in every bottle.
+Each box is hand-selected to feature a flight of honeys from across the U.S.A. that allows the recipient to experience the rich, unique flavors in every bottle.
 Plus, it comes with pairing suggestions, a koozie, honey dipper and more.
 You can even create your own flight.

 This guide breaks down each flight so you can get the one that’s most meaningful to your recipient.
 Shop all our Local Honey Gift Boxes here.